Resources for LGBTQIA+ Students

 Spectrum

-Between Women is a discussion-based program that centers the experiences of women students who identify on the LGBTQ+ spectrum.
-This structured, topic-based program discusses sexuality and sexual orientation with a focus on intersectionality and provides a safe space for women and feminine-identified students to share their feelings and experiences with other women.
-For safety and confidentiality reasons, this is a closed meeting for those in the LGBTQ+ community and it is not appropriate for students to use the space for class research or interviews.
+Between Femmes is a discussion-based program that centers the experiences of women and feminine-identified students who identify on the LGBTQIA+ spectrum and is open to those who are allies, regardless of their sex, gender, sexual orientation, gender identity, or gender expression.
+This structured, topic-based program discusses sexuality and sexual orientation with a focus on intersectionality, and provides a safe space for women and feminine-identified students to share their feelings and experiences with other women.
+This program follows the Women’s Center Brave Space model in order to create a community environment that fosters learning and critical discussion.
+This group centers the experiences of the LGBTQIA+ community; we request that students do not use this space for class research or interviews.

 LGBT UMBC Resource Pamphlet